 - a) Goods shipped from across the border shall be channelized through Customs. - b) Consumer/Business Payments from Pakistani banks and payment gateways to unauthorized and unregistered (GST non-compliant) sites/apps shall be barred. - c) Marketplaces shall ensure compliance with all applicable laws.
+MoITT shall develop mechanisms for ensuring legal compliance.

-- d) The concerned marketplace shall be first sent a notice to take corrective measures within 15 days of receipt of notice. - e) In case of persistent failure to comply beyond 15 days period, the non-compliant marketplace shall be taken down and other measures may also be taken for preventing such marketplace from having an access to consumers in Pakistan.
+- The concerned marketplace shall be first sent a notice to take corrective measures within 15 days of receipt of notice. - In case of persistent failure to comply beyond 15 days period, the non-compliant marketplace shall be taken down and other measures may also be taken for preventing such marketplace from having an access to consumers in Pakistan.